Ryan McLeod: Edmonton Oilers

 Ahead of the 2023–24 season, McLeod signed a two-year contract with Edmonton on August 1.
 The Oilers struggled to start the season and head coach Jay Woodcroft was fired on November 12, replaced by Kris Knoblauch.
 Knoblauch began pairing McLeod with Warren Foegele, even using them on the second line as wingers alongside Leon Draisaitl.
 He finished the season with 12 goals and 30 points in 81 games.
 The Oilers made the 2024 Stanley Cup playoffs and in the postseason, McLeod and the penalty kill unit starred.
 In the Game 1 of the Western Conference Final against Dallas Stars the penalty killing unit held the Stars' power play at bay for four minutes while star forward Connor McDavid was in the penalty box, serving a double minor penalty for high-sticking in the first overtime period.
 McDavid went on to score the game winning goal in the second overtime.
 By Game 4 of the series, they had killed off 23 straight penalties.
-The Oilers advanced to the Stanley Cup finals against the Florida Panthers, where in Game 3 on June 13, McLeod returned to the second line wing alongside Draisaitl but with Dylan Holloway on the other side.
+The Oilers advanced to the Stanley Cup Final against the Florida Panthers, where in Game 3 on June 13, McLeod returned to the second line wing alongside Draisaitl but with Dylan Holloway on the other side.
 McLeod scored in the game, and was later stopped in the final minute by Panthers' goaltender Sergei Bobrovsky to end the Oilers comeback in a 4–3 loss.
 Facing elimination in Game 4 on June 15, McLeod was the last to score in what ended as a dominating 8–1 victory over the Panthers.
 In Game 6 on June 21, still trying to stave off elimination, the Oilers won 5–1, with McLeod ending Panthers' attempts at a comeback by scoring an empty-net goal late in the third period.
-Ultimately, the Oilers lost to the Panthers in Game 7 to win the Stanley Cup and McLeod finished the playoffs with four goals in 24 games.
+Ultimately, the Oilers lost the Stanley Cup Finals to the Panthers in Game 7, with McLeod finishing the playoffs with four goals in 24 games.